asrivastava-github/WriteDBAPI/README.md

                 --> ./infrastructure/modules/target/lambda_target.tf

 ## Execution
+infrastructure

-#### Pre-requisite:
+#### Prerequisite:
     * Terraform version v0.13 or above must be installed.
 This project is build/tested using v0.14.2/0.15.4
     * Python version 3 (3.5 above) should be installed, This project is build/tested using Python 3.8.2
         * python3 -m pip install boto3 (pip Install boto3)
-        * python3 -m pip install requests (pip Install requests) Avioding file clutter else a requirements.txt will also be okay to define the required python pckages.
+        * python3 -m pip install requests (pip Install requests) Avoiding file clutter else a requirements.txt will also be okay to define the required python packages.

     https://boto3.amazonaws.com/v1/documentation/api/1.9.42/guide/quickstart.html)